Skip to main content

 The default setup allows access to basic user information, such as email, profile image, and name.
 You may require additional access scopes, such as accessing a user's calendar, contacts, or files.
 To do this, you will need to:

-• Add the required scopes to the OAuth consent screen.
+• Add the required scopes to the Data Access page in the Google Auth Platform.

 • Request access to the scopes when signing in.
 Do this by setting the scopes parameter of the GoogleSignInWidget or GoogleAuthController.